 How Quickly Does Rimadyl Work?

 Watch closely how your dog walks, runs, and sits.
-If your dog has an altered gait including limping, moving slowly, losing balance, or having difficulty getting into or onto elevated surfaces or if your dog is in obvious pain, the cause may be chronic pain associated with canine arthritis, osteoarthritis, or hip dysplasia.
-If your dog has any of these symptoms, ask your veterinarian if a prescription for the analgesic (pain reliever) Rimadyl for dogs might provide relief.
+If your dog has an altered gait including limping, moving slowly, losing balance, or is having trouble getting in the car or up on the couch or bed, or if your dog is in obvious pain, the cause may be chronic pain associated with canine arthritis, osteoarthritis, or hip dysplasia.
+We spoke with Dr. Shagufta Mulla, a veterinarian with a DVM degree from Colorado State University with 20 years of experience as a small animal veterinarian, about what to do if your dog has any of these symptoms.
+Dr. Mulla advises to ask your veterinarian if a prescription for the analgesic (pain reliever) Rimadyl for dogs might provide relief.
 Additionally, if your dog is scheduled for a surgical procedure, your veterinarian may recommend Rimadyl after the operation.

 Advertisement